manveersengar09/mini_python_project/README.md

-this is a type of game
+this is only for practice